 Maintenance costs or cosmetic costs that are not necessary for the eligible MCI item or costs unrelated to the eligible MCI item are not included in the schedule.
-And not every item on the schedule is considered an eligible MCI item in and of itself—some are for items considered necessary and related expenses to eligible MCI items.
+And not every item on the schedule is considered an eligible MCI item in and of itself; some are for items considered necessary and related expenses to eligible MCI items.
 Only items that are either MCI eligible or necessary related expenses are included in the approved costs for an MCI rent increase.

 Applying for a Waiver

 It may be the case that the MCI work you plan to undertake will exceed the costs listed in the DHCR’s reasonable cost schedule.
-For these instances, the DHCR has outlined the circumstances in which an owner may apply for a waiver of the application of the reasonable cost schedule when applying for a temporary MCI.
+For these instances, the DHCR has outlined the circumstances in which an owner may apply for a waiver of the application of the reasonable cost schedule when applying for a temporary MCI rent increase.
 According to the DHCR, the waiver application must show either:

-- Improvements that are not identified in the reasonable cost schedule, or that are necessarily and appropriately priced higher than those costs listed in the reasonable cost schedule; and such costs are accurate and reasonable under the circumstances; or
+- Improvements are not identified in the reasonable cost schedule, or are necessarily and appropriately priced higher than those costs listed in the reasonable cost schedule; and such costs are accurate and reasonable under the circumstances; or

 - Use of the schedule will cause an undue hardship, and the use of alternative procedures are appropriate to the interests of the owner, the tenants, and the public; and the costs of the improvement are accurate and reasonable under the circumstances.